 What is hematology?

 A pediatric hematologist is a doctor specially trained to handle blood disorders.
 All of the doctors at our clinic are board-certified in hematology and understand how blood disorders affect the health, well-being and growth of pediatric and young adult patients.
-Learn more about the components and functions of blood.

 Pediatric clotting disorders